firebase/firebase-js-sdk/CONTRIBUTING.md

 by executing the command `yarn format`.
 Once the code is formatted, commit the changes and push your branch.
 The push should cause the CI to re-check your PR's changes.

-### Generating Documentation HTML Files
+# Generating Documentation HTML Files

 If the Doc Change Check fails in your PR, it indicates that the documentation has not been generated correctly for the changes.
-In your local build environment, please run `yarn docgen devsite` to generate the documentation locally.
-Once the documentation has been generated, commit the changes and push your branch.
-The push should cause the CI to re-check your PR's changes.
+In your local build environment, please run the following commands in the root directory to generate the documentation locally:

-In order to generate the HTML documentation files locally, go to the root of this repo, and run:

 ```
 yarn